-Janelle Heineke is Professor and Chair of the Department of Operations and Technology Management at Boston University's School of Management.
+Janelle Heineke is Professor and Chair of the Department of Operations and Technology Management at Boston University's Questrom School of Business.
 She holds a DBA degree from Boston University, an MBA degree from Babson College, an MSN degree from Boston College, and a BSN degree from Marquette University.
 She teaches courses in basic operations management, service management, and quality management at the MBA, doctoral, and executive MBA levels and has been involved in numerous executive education programs.
-Professor Heineke was awarded the Leading Edge Faculty Award by the General Electric Company in November 1996 and has also won Boston University School of Management's Broderick Award for research excellence and Beckwith Award for undergraduate teaching excellence, and the Questrom Award for Faculty Excellence in Institutional Leadership.
-She served as Associate Dean of Graduate Programs at Boston University School of Management from 1998 to 2001.
+Professor Heineke was awarded the Leading Edge Faculty Award by the General Electric Company in November 1996 and has also won Boston University Questrom School of Business' Broderick Award for research excellence and Beckwith Award for undergraduate teaching excellence, and the Questrom Award for Faculty Excellence in Institutional Leadership.
+She served as Associate Dean of Graduate Programs at Boston University Questrom School of Business from 1998 to 2001.

 From January 2008 to July 2015, Professor Heineke served as the Director of the Boston University Center for Excellence and Innovation in Teaching.
 Professor Heineke has 15 years of work experience in the health care industry as both a clinician and a manager and, while practicing, held positions as a lecturer and clinical preceptor at Harvard Medical School, Boston College Graduate School of Nursing, and Northeastern University's Physician Assistant program.
 As a clinician, she worked for two years as a labor and delivery nurse, then for ten years as an OB/GYN nurse practitioner.
 As a manager, in a hospital setting she directed an ambulatory care service and a medical department as well as a hospital-based physician group practice.
 She also managed a multi-site staff-model HMO OB/GYN department.